teambit/docs/docs/bit-server.md

 1. SSH key pair from the [filename in bit config](/docs/conf-config#ssh_key_file)
 1. SSH key pair from a default location ( such as ${userHome}/.ssh/id_rsa)

-If all the above fail, for activities that are trying to modify components, Bit prompts for username and password.
+If all the above fail Bit prompts for username and password.

 ## Working with Remote Scopes